SuperAwesomeLTD/sa-mobile-sdk-ios-docs/versions/5.7.2/source/09callbacks.rst

                 // called when an ad is clicked break;
             }
+            case SAEvent.adEnded: {
+                // called when a video ad has ended playing (but hasn't yet closed) break;
+            }
             case adClosed: {
                 // called when a fullscreen ad is closed break;